sdciitmandi/campus-chat-client/README.md

 * Most importantly, make the message window auto scroll.
 Right now , if number of messages increase beyond the height of the message box, it becomes impossible to read them.
 * Implement a better style for the page, right now it is primitive in visual style.
-* If the user is not connected , his messages should not be accpped.
+* If the user is not connected , his messages should not be accepted.
 Right now his messages are appended to the screen.
 * Implement User Groups.
 This is something with great potential if done properly.
 IRC has had this for long, but most people don't use it anyway.
 We will implement a way for the users to create groups from within a chat, and allow many users to chat within a group.
 * Allow handling of nicknames.

 ## How to Use

 Clone the git repo somewhere and cd into it.
-Tne run npm install in the directory.
+Then run npm install in the directory.
 After that it should be ready to use.

 ```shell
 git clone https://github.com/sdciitmandi/campus-chat-client.git